 After helping the family, McGrath then ran to the third floor apartment where he kicked in the door again to search for other residents.
 When he found no one on the third story, he retreated from the building and eventually left the scene.

-While standing in front of a group of reporters yesterday afternoon at Newton Fire Department's Station 2, McGrath had little to say about his efforts.
+While standing in front of a group of reporters yesterday afternoon at 's Station 2, McGrath had little to say about his efforts.
 When asked what he was thinking as he entered the apartments, he replied with a smile, "I wasn't."

 "[The family] had no idea the house was on fire," McGrath said.

 McGrath said he didn't have any gear on him and was in civilian clothes when he entered the apartments.
 He didn't initially tell anyone about his efforts, only mentioning it to his girlfriend when he got home.

 "I am very thankful and grateful for [McGrath's actions] as is the entire community and department as well," said Fire Chief Bruce Proia.

 Proia also noted the efforts of other firefighters who responded to the scene.
 Even after McGrath rescued the family, there were still reports of someone possibly trapped inside.

 "These firefighters were fighting their way into the inferno," Proia said.